eead-csic-compbio/scripting_linux_shell/session5.md

 * Create a text file named 'myscript.sh' with a BASH shebang (1,2,5). **Tip**: use editor *nano*

+* In order to capture arguments of the script you see how that is done at [./files/sample_script.sh](sample_script.sh)

 These are the tasks that should be carried out by the script, one by one.
 Please add the task names as comments (lines starting with '#') to the script.
 You can test them first in the terminal before actually writting them in the script:

 1. Create a directory called 'test_script' or the name passed as argument (1,2)